jeikabu/nng.NETCore/README.md

 1. Copy library to appropriate `nng.NETCore/runtimes/XXX/native/` directory

 ## .NET Framework

+__NOTE__: [.NET Core/.NET 5 is the future of .NET and 4.8 is the last major update of .NET Framework](https://devblogs.microsoft.com/dotnet/net-core-is-the-future-of-net/).
+Support for .NET Framework is deprecated and will soon be removed.

 [System.Runtime.Loader is not available in .NET Framework](https://github.com/dotnet/corefx/issues/22142), so the correct assembly must be loaded by some other means.